Pratyush0898/Nex-Notes/README.md

 ## License

-The content in this repository is provided under the [MIT License](LICENSE).
+The content in this repository is provided under the [Apache 2.0 License](LICENSE).

 ## Contact

-For inquiries or further assistance, please contact Pratyush at pratyush@example.com.
+For inquiries or further assistance, please contact Pratyush at Pratyush0898@gmail.com.

 Happy Learning with Nex-Notes!